Ephesians 5

 Ephesians 5:15-17Redeem the Time; Walk Wisely

-To walk "circumspectly" is to be aware, watchful, careful.
-Not paranoid, but present.
+To walk "circumspectly" is to be aware, watchful, careful - present.
 Paying attention to where you are going, what you are becoming, how your choices are shaping you.
 A fool stumbles through life numb.
 A wise person is awake.

-Wisdom is not intelligence.
-It is the gift of seeing your life from God's perspective.
-It is the ability to know what matters and what does not, what is worth your time and what is a waste.
-Wisdom comes from seeking God, not from cleverness.
+Wisdom is the gift of seeing your life from God's perspective - the ability to know what matters and what does not, what is worth your time and what is a waste.
+Wisdom comes from seeking God.

 The image is stark: the days are evil, and they are passing.
 Time is not infinitely available.
 Paul is calling you to be intentional, to buy back the hours from triviality and use them for what matters.
 Every moment is a choice - will you let it be stolen by the world, or will you consecrate it to God?

-The will of the Lord is not a secret code you have to break.
-It is revealed in Scripture, in prayer, in wise counsel, in the still small voice of the Spirit.
+The will of the Lord is revealed in Scripture, in prayer, in wise counsel, in the still small voice of the Spirit.
 To understand God's will is to ask: "What is He asking of me today?
 Where does He want me to go?
 How does He want me to love?"

 Ephesians 5:18-20Be Filled with the Spirit